-The Capital Crescent Trail runs along the route of the old Georgetown Branch, a B&O Railroad line completed in 1910, from Georgetown to Silver Spring, MD.
+The Capital Crescent Trail runs along the route of the old Georgetown Branch, a B&O Railroad line completed in 1910, between Georgetown and Silver Spring, MD.

-The line carried coal and building supplies on a weekly train to Georgetown, until service was discontinued in 1985.
+The line carried freight such as coal and building supplies on a weekly train to Georgetown, until service was discontinued in June 1985.
 After several years of community efforts, the National Park Service bought the right-of-way from Georgetown to the D.C. line and Montgomery County purchased it from there through Bethesda to Silver Spring.

 History of the Georgetown Branch Rail Line: